jakeyounglol/TangerineUI-Userscript-Purple/README.md

 # TangerineUI-Userscript
-An userscript to load [TangerineUI Redesign for Mastodon's Web UI](https://github.com/nileane/TangerineUI-for-Mastodon) by [@nileane](https://github.com/nileane) 🍊🐘 on whichever instance you'd like !
+An userscript to load [TangerineUI Redesign for Mastodon's Web UI](https://github.com/nileane/TangerineUI-for-Mastodon) by [@nileane](https://github.com/nileane) 🍊🐘 on any instance you'd like!

 # Usage and Installation